Notes on the Geography of The United Kingdom: Liverpool

 An offering from the P&O.

-The ship is probably the Arandora Star, commissioned in 1927 and torpedoed in 1940, ironically with over 800 POWs and internees.
+The ship is probably the Arandora Star, commissioned in 1927 and torpedoed in 1940 with over 800 POWs and internees.

 More recent artworks tend toward the ironic self-deprecation of a nation stripped of its empire.
-Irony can be funny, however, like this sculpture on the lawn between the Mersey Docks building and the Mersey itself.
-It's an upended shipping container, under a tangle of rebar.
+This sculpture on the lawn between the Mersey Docks building and the Mersey is a tangle of rubber mounted on an upended shipping container.

 Set back across the busy Strand from those three waterfront buildings is the former headquarters of the White Star Line, completed in 1898.
 The architect was Norman Shaw, fresh from designing New Scotland Yard, which this building strongly resembles.
 The company survived the loss of its Titanic in 1912 but merged into Cunard in 1934.
 The White Star building later became the headquarters of the Pacific Steam Navigation Company, serving Caribbean and South American ports.